MarianeAlgayer/launchbase-bootcamp/README.md

 ## :rocket: About

-The LaunchBase Bootcamp is an 8-week remote training focused on the fundamentals of web development.
+The LaunchBase Bootcamp is a remote training focused on the fundamentals of web development.
 The program is based on practical coding challenges and this repository is dedicated to my solutions.

 ## :book: Modules